youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume that the infection rate will fall as the number of individuals who are inoculated/vaccinated increases.
 - We assume infections will decrease from mid-December 2020 to February 2021.
 We account for the possibility of another wave of infections in late winter (February-March) as states relax restrictions from the fall wave.
 This final wave may not happen if vaccine rollout is quicker than expected.
 - We use a basic SEIR model to estimate infections over time.
+- We assume a small number of imported cases per day.
+Due to the possible high number of imported cases, infections in the US may never reach 0 in 2021, even if herd immunity is reached.
 - We compute the population "immune via infection" by taking the total number of infected individuals and subtracting the estimated number of individuals who lost their immunity.

 [Back to Top](#top)